catapam/trading_book/README.md

 * **Advanced Analytics**: Integrate more advanced analytics for trade performance and risk management.
 * **Automated Alerts**: Add functionality for automated alerts based on trade conditions identified.
 * **Auto Execution of Trades**: Enable fully automated trading via API requests to stock exchanges.
+* **Automate the whole trade chain of processes**: From pricing patterns reading to order execution at the exchagen, the full process can be automated.
+Alerts of moves can be sent via API to Telegram to keep the user up to date, while the program convert price patterns into money, by reading patterns, creating signals of entry and exit, position sizing, risk management, API call to communicate the new move and API call to execute the same at the exchange.
+Almost a whole Commodity Trading Fund.
+* **Work as an installed module on a Linux server**: Integrating the created functions with Bash commands can significantly enhance user capabilities.
+By allowing direct parsing through logs while interacting with the program, users can achieve a new level of control and efficiency in their workflows.
+Security, scalability and performance would be significantly improved in a setup like that.

 # How to use